Whitespark’s Super Fantastic Guide to Optimizing Google My Business

 Google offers another free tool, Small Thanks from Google, to create marketing materials from customers who have left reviews on your listing.
 You can create posters, stickers, social media posts, and more, that you can use in your place of business.
 Showcasing your reviews encourages others review your business, offers social proof, and it’s really easy to use.

-For businesses outside of the USA or Service Area Business’ this tool does not work, there is a workaround via a GMB ReviewsMaker tool that will access your listing and generate the same materials for you.
+Google has expanded this tool and it should work for businesses outside of the USA or Service Area Business’ but here is a workaround via a GMB ReviewsMaker tool that will access your listing and generate the same materials for you (if you can’t get Small Thanks working).
 YAY!

 - There are issues for spam regulation and fake reviews in GMB, being aware of this is important, but also not every negative review is a fake or spammed review.
 If you are proactive in managing your online reputation then it’s going to be easier to grow your online reviews, and have more consistent, real reviews from customers that will strongly out number any fake reviews.
 If you have a legitimate fake review – then you can follow these steps for requesting the removal of the review.
 Just be sure to have the necessary proof and not a “he said/she said” argument to backup your fake review claim.